LordofBone/CheckoutChallengePyBadge/README.md

 - I plan to add more trolleys and upgrades, as well as more obstacles and tracks.
 - I will include per-pixel effects such as smoke and sparks when the trolley is damaged, as well as a general shine effect to menus and the trolleys.
 (The PyBadge doesn't have enough memory or CPU to do this currently).

+## Contributing
+Feel free to fork this repository, create a branch, and submit a pull request.
+We appreciate your contributions!

 ## License
 This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the [LICENSE](LICENSE) file for details.